Nastia Liukin Opens Up About Body-Shaming and Being Seen as ‘Bitchy’

 I can’t remember the last time a male athlete was criticized for his hair.

-As a woman in sports, Liukin is used to being criticized for her appearance, especially after spending years in the public eye, where she was picked apart for everything from her hair, to her makeup, to her body—essentially, everything but her actual gymnastics.
+As a woman in sports, Liukin is used to being criticized for her appearance, especially after spending years in the spotlight, where she was picked apart for everything from her hair to her makeup to her body—essentially, everything but her actual gymnastics.

 “I can’t remember the last time, to my knowledge, that a male athlete was criticized for his hair,” Liukin says.
 “It’s like, ‘You’re watching it because you love the sport.
 So focus on the incredible routine that they’re doing instead of on their hair or their makeup.’
 At the end of the day, we’re competing in the Olympics because of our gymnastic abilities.
 We’re not competing for our looks.
 We’re not in a beauty pageant.
 We’re representing our country at the Olympics.”